Lady Yuhwa: Mythological overview

-Outraged by kidnapping of Yuhwa, Habek sent his messenger to scold Hae Mosu.
-Ashamed by his own actions, Hae Mosu tried to let Yuhwa go, but Yuhwa refused to leave because she had fallen in love with him.
-To solve the problem, Hae Mosu summoned a chariot drawn by five dragons and went to Habaek's palace.
-When they arrived, Habaek challenged Hae Mosu to a duel of metamorphosis.
+Outraged by kidnapping of Yuhwa, Habaek sent his messenger to scold Hae Mo-su.
+Ashamed by his own actions, Hae Mo-su tried to let Yuhwa go, but Yuhwa refused to leave because she had fallen in love with him.
+To solve the problem, Hae Mo-su summoned a chariot drawn by five dragons and went to Habaek's palace.
+When they arrived, Habaek challenged Hae Mo-su to a duel of metamorphosis.

-Habaek transformed into a carp, a pheasant, and a deer, only to be caught by Hae Mosu when he transformed into an otter, a hawk, and a wolf respectively.
-Witnessing the talent of Hae Mosu, Habaek held a banquet to celebrate the marriage.
+Habaek transformed into a carp, a pheasant, and a deer, only to be caught by Hae Mo-su when he transformed into an otter, a hawk, and a wolf respectively.
+Witnessing the talent of Hae Mo-su, Habaek held a banquet to celebrate the marriage.
 Once the couple became drunk, Habaek put them into a leather bag, and loaded it into the dragon chariot to ascend the couple to Heaven.
-However, Hae Mosu woke up in the middle of the journey, and ran away to Heaven alone by cutting the leather bag with Yuhwa's golden hairpin.
+However, Hae Mo-su woke up in the middle of the journey, and ran away to Heaven alone by cutting the leather bag with Yuhwa's golden hairpin.